 Impaired blood flow to the brain, as occurs in stroke, is a common cause of dementia.

-Numerous studies show that citicoline treatment "enhances neurological and functional recovery," including vascular dementia.
-(6, 7)
+Vascular dementia is a type of cerebral disorder, and numerous studies show that citicoline treatment “enhances neurological and functional recovery,” including vascular dementia.
+(6, 7) Citicoline has shown benefits in managing various cerebral disorders.

 Memory Disorders